Chart Color Schemes

 Noarlunga Downs features high concentrations of lone person households, with a lower-than-average median household size

 Family households account for 64.9% of all households, including 24.0% couples with children, 23.7% couples without children, and 15.7% single parent families.
 Non-family households make up the remaining 35.1%, with lone person households at 32.3% and group households comprising 3.0%.
-The median household size is 2.3 people, smaller than the Greater Adelaide average of 2.5.
+The median household size is 2.3 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households